blockspacer/flex_docs/blog/_docs/flexlib.md

 permalink: /flexlib/
 ---

-## TODO

-that page in development
+We prefer to keep main code repository small ( https://github.com/blockspacer/flextool ) and divide project into smaller libraries.
+Most used library is https://github.com/blockspacer/flexlib

 ## For contibutors

-Fell free to open GitHub Issue if you know how to improve that page
+Fell free to open [GitHub Issue](https://github.com/blockspacer/flextool/issues) if you know how to improve that page